Skip to main content

 Children and young people feedback line: 0808 175 3333

-There is no single definition of ‘alienating behaviours’.
-We use the term to describe behaviours where one parent or carer expresses an ongoing pattern of negative attitudes and communication about the other parent or carer that have the potential or intention to undermine or even destroy the child’s relationship with their other parent or carer.
-These behaviours can result from a parent’s feelings of unresolved anger and a desire, conscious or not, to punish the other parent or carer.
-Alienating behaviours range in intensity and their impact on children.
+Cafcass uses the term alienating behaviour to describe how one parent or carer undertakes and / or expresses an ongoing pattern of negative attitudes and communication about the other parent or carer that have the potential or intention to undermine, manipulate or even destroy a child’s relationship with their other parent or carer.
+Alienating behaviours range in intensity, duration and their impact on children.

-An FCA will be concerned when they identify these behaviours because they can damage the child’s sense of self-identity and self-worth, as well as their connection with someone who is important to them and will remain important to them for the rest of their lives.
+A Cafcass Family Court Adviser (FCA) will be concerned when they identify these behaviours because they can damage a child’s sense of self-identity and self-worth, as well as their connection with someone who is important to them and will remain important to them for the rest of their lives.
 It can also damage the child’s connection with the ‘other side’ of their wider family.
-It is one reason why a child may reject or resist spending time with one parent or carer following their separation.
+It is one reason why a child may reject or resist spending time with one parent, grandparent or carer following family breakdown.

-FCAs are mindful that an allegation of alienating behaviour can be used as a counter-allegation to an allegation of domestic abuse.
+FCAs are aware that a parent saying they are being alienated can be used to counter what is being said about domestic abuse.
 They are also aware that children can make their own minds up about what has happened and how their view about what has happened affects their attitude to living or spending time with one of their parents.
-Your FCA will explore this with a child who is refusing to spend time with one of their parents for no apparent reason and assess what impact this will have on their long-term welfare.
+An FCA will explore this with a child who is refusing to spend time with one of their parents for no apparent reason and assess what impact this will have on their long-term welfare.

 How an FCA assesses alienating behaviours